mhadidg/mhadidg.github.io/content/posts/living-coding/index.md

 > the standard, test or other selection criteria, as used by the covered entity, is shown to be job-related for the
 > position in question and is consistent with business necessity"

+### Edit #3

+Ironically, "A technical interview has an uncanny resemblance to the trier social stress test, a procedure used for decades by psychologists and is the best known “gold standard” procedure for the sole purpose of reliably inducing stress"

+[Geoffrey wrote on LinkedIn] commenting on this post.

 [post on LinkedIn]: https://www.linkedin.com/posts/sklivvz_we-ask-every-candidate-a-trivial-coding-question-activity-7356034496846094336-KHaE/

 [Toptal]: https://www.toptal.com